palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

                                                      [--pythonpath PYTHONPATH]
                                                      [--traceback] [--no-color]

-    Find and merge OCD Person records that share a name and CandidateContest.
+    Find and merge OCD Person records that share a name and CandidateContest

     optional arguments:
       -h, --help            show this help message and exit